 The overall safety objective is to maintain and whenever feasible to further improve the present safety performance level of the European aviation system in the face of upcoming changes.
-EPAS is a five-year plan that is constantly being reviewed and improved through annual updates.
+The EPAS reference period has now been reduced to a three-year timeframe to allow for a more targeted and focused approach.
+Furthermore, the EPAS continues to be reviewed and improved through annual updates.
 The plan is an integral part of EASA's work programme and is developed by EASA, in close consultation with the EASA MSs and industry.
 It is consistent with the ICAO Global Aviation Safety Plan (GASP).
 A copy of the EPAS can be downloaded from the EASA website under the Safety Management & Promotion page.